pilarcormo/Preprint/Methods.md

 d.
 Density plot to analyse the deviation of the hypothetical ratios after SDM from the theoretical expected ratios
 e.
 Text file with the candidate contigs and the SNP positions they contain.

 We used the Kernel Density Estimation in R [@R_language] to identify the high homozygous SNP density areas in the chromosomes.
 Then, to test the normal correlation of the SNP distributions we used the qqplot function available in R. We measured the kurtosis and skewness of the SNP distributions by using the package 'moments' [@momentsR].
+[DM 10]
++
++[DM 10] This reads like the brief description of methods that acts as the introduction of the results sections .
+I couldn't faithfully reproduce what you did from this.

 ####5.
 Filtering steps